bparanj/crystal/electronics/design/analog-device.md

 NEEDS DIAGRAMS

-An **analog device** processes continuous signals that vary smoothly over a range.
+An analog device processes continuous signals that vary smoothly over a range.
 These devices operate with voltages or currents that represent real-world quantities such as sound, light, temperature, or pressure in a continuous manner.

-### Examples of Analog Devices:
+### Examples

-1. **Analog Sensors**:
+1. Analog Sensors:
-   - **Thermocouples**: Measure temperature by producing a voltage proportional to the temperature difference.
+   - Thermocouples: Measure temperature by producing a voltage proportional to the temperature difference.
-   - **Photodiodes**: Convert light into electrical current, used in light sensors.
+   - Photodiodes: Convert light into electrical current, used in light sensors.
-   - **Microphones**: Convert sound waves into electrical signals.
+   - Microphones: Convert sound waves into electrical signals.

-2. **Analog Actuators**:
+2. Analog Actuators:
-   - **Speakers**: Convert electrical signals into sound waves.
+   - Speakers: Convert electrical signals into sound waves.
-   - **Analog Motors**: Controlled by continuous voltage to adjust speed and direction smoothly.
+   - Analog Motors: Controlled by continuous voltage to adjust speed and direction smoothly.

-3. **Analog Amplifiers**:
+3. Analog Amplifiers:
-   - **Operational Amplifiers**: Used to amplify continuous signals in audio equipment, sensors, and other applications.
+   - Operational Amplifiers: Used to amplify continuous signals in audio equipment, sensors, and other applications.

-4. **Analog Meters**:
+4. Analog Meters:
-   - **Voltmeter/Ammeters**: Measure voltage and current continuously and display it on a dial.
+   - Voltmeter/Ammeters: Measure voltage and current continuously and display it on a dial.

-5. **Analog Filters**:
+5. Analog Filters:
-   - **RC/RL/LC Filters**: Used to filter specific frequencies in audio and radio frequency applications.
+   - RC/RL/LC Filters: Used to filter specific frequencies in audio and radio frequency applications.

 These devices play a crucial role in interfacing electronic systems with the real world, providing the means to measure, process, and respond to continuous, real-world phenomena.